 Custard pie triggers a different memory.
 My mother, a superb cook, usually made very nice custard pie but sometimes was upset by a bit of curdling near the crust.
 She admired the fact that her mother-in-law, despite the vagaries of temperature control in a wood stove oven, never failed to turn out smooth custard pie.

 At the other grandmother’s house, it was the chicken and dumplings -- creamy meat and biscuits without sogginess -- that come to mind as a taste sensation we’ve never quite duplicated.
-Sometimes, of course, the memory improves on the actuality, but it’s doubtful in this case.
-The platter, still extant, was large, oval, decorated with pale green vines, its glaze crackled with age.

 This train of thought revved up steam the other night as the Jewish holiday of Purim approached.
 Most years, because the family loves them, we make hamentaschen, the triangular pastries that resemble the hat worn by the evil Haman, just one of many men in history whose goal was to destroy the Jews.